InTaVia/source-dataset-conversion/README.md

 Steps 4-8 load the XML testfile, converts it to crude RDF using the map_schema file, executes all the rewrite-rules and loads the schema file.

+For full conversion:
+1. Get XML file from biografisch portaal (not provided here)
+2. In folder ./data/xml/full_preprocessed
+3. Run bionet_xml_preprocess_batch script
+4. In run_bioned.pl: adjust conversion source to the above folder